jaspervanderhoek/MendixModelTools/Scripts/README.md

 -	Script is run from a folder that contains 3 additional folders: builds, exports, mxLib   (same as github repo)

-An example
+Example 1, export Revision 100 and tag as version 1.0.0

-` > python .\mxbuild.py -t "https://teamserver.sprintr.com/[ProjectId]/trunk" -u "jasper.van.der.hoek@mendix.com" -p "[Password]" -java "C:/Program Files/Java/jdk1.8.0_144/" -v "1.0.0" `
+` > python .\mxbuild.py -t "https://teamserver.sprintr.com/[ProjectId]/trunk" -u "email@mendix.com" -p "[Password]" -java "C:/Program Files/Java/jdk1.8.0_144/" -v "1.0.0" -r100

+Example 1, export the latest Revision, untagged

+` > python .\mxbuild.py -t "https://teamserver.sprintr.com/[ProjectId]/trunk" -u "email@mendix.com" -p "[Password]" -java "C:/Program Files/Java/jdk1.8.0_144/"

 It is also possible to start the script without any parameters, the script will then prompt you for all mandatory values.
-For running this as part of the CICD pipeline the arguments should be sufficient.
+For running this as part of the CICD pipeline you should run the script with the arguments as per the example.
+In the CICD pipeline it's not recommended to use debugging, but this can be enabled by adding the argument "-debug=True"

 This script follows the following steps: